kaushalnavneet/cd-pipeline-kubernetes/helm/pipeline-common/charts/common/README.md

 ## `common.container`

 The `common.container` template creates a basic `Container` spec to be used within a `Deployment` or `ReplicaSet`.
+The image pull policy is `IfNotPresent`.
 It holds the following defaults:

 - The name is set to the chart name
 - Uses `.Values.image` to describe the image to run, with the following spec: